Corey Marks

 Corey Marks is an American poet.

 Biography

 Corey Marks holds a Ph.D. in Creative Writing and Literature from the University of Houston, an MFA from the Program for Writers at Warren Wilson College, and a BA in English from Kalamazoo College.
-He teaches at the University of North Texas and serves, with Bruce Bond, as Poetry Editor of American Literary Review.
+He teaches at the University of North Texas and is a judge, along with Jehanne Dubrow and Tarfia Faizullah, of the Rilke Prize.

 His work appears in Antioch Review, Black Warrior Review, New England Review, Southwest Review, TriQuarterly, The Virginia Quarterly Review, Paris Review, Legitimate Dangers, and elsewhere.